 Anonymous sourcing is dangerous, though.
 While the events would indicate that Junior was drunk (high-speed, single-vehicle crash in the early morning hours on the eve of a holiday), there was no official confirmation of that fact.
 Driver impairment is an important issue not only because of the victim’s reputation but also for legal reasons.
 What if Junior was sober and responding to a friend’s call for help when he hit a police cruiser parked with its lights off?
 The town could be liable for damages.

 Standard journalistic practice is to confirm a story through official channels before publishing, but standard practice assumes archival permanency.
 Online, our mistakes are quickly corrected.
 For example, in the time since we began writing this entry, Patch has already corrected the victim’s name.
 The Patch editors sacrificed absolutely accuracy for speed and the interests of residents who wanted details as quickly as possible.
 In the process, it made one major mistake and an inference that could have legal ramifications.

 Patch’s sourcing style is increasingly typical of online-only news operations.
 Is it making the proper tradeoffs or sacrificing accuracy for expediency?
 Post your comments here.

 This entry was posted on Friday, November 25th, 2011 at 7:35 pm and is filed under Citizen Journalism, Future of Journalism, Local news, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.